kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-01-monitoring-in-kyma.md

 ## Limitations

-By default, in the production profile, Prometheus stores up to **15 GB** of data for a maximum period of **30 days**.
+In the production profile, Prometheus stores up to **15 GB** of data for a maximum period of **30 days**.
 If the default size or time is exceeded, the oldest records are removed first.

 The configured memory limits of the Prometheus and Prometheus-Istio instances define the number of time series samples that can be ingested.